Zulfat Suara: Nashville Metro Council Member At-Large (2019-2023)

 During her campaign, Suara faced pushback due to her religion, even receiving death threats.
 With over 34 thousand votes, she won the Metro Council seat and became the first Muslim woman elected in the State of Tennessee and the first Nigerian woman elected to any office in the United States.
-She will serve on the Council until 2023.

 In office, Suara has served as chair of the Affordable Housing Committee, Vice-chair of the Education Committee, and Member of the Budget/Finance, Audit, and Personnel/Public Relations committees.

 Following the death of Representative John Robert Lewis, Suara led an effort to honor the late congressman and highlight Nashville’s role in the civil rights movement.
 Working with the minority caucus and other community leaders, she sponsored a city ordinance in November 2020 to rename Fifth Avenue from Jefferson Street to I-40 to Rep. John Lewis Way.
 The new name was officially adopted on the first anniversary of Rep. Lewis’ death.

+Re-Election, First Chair and Metro Council Pro-Tempore (2023-2027)

+On August 3rd, 2023, Zulfat won her re-election bid.
+Among 20 candidates, she was the only one to win outright, avoiding a run-off.
+This victory also made her the first person of color, male or female, in the Metro’s 60-year history to win the chamber’s 1st chair (the individual with the most votes in the 40-member council).
+She was subsequently selected by her fellow council members as Metro Council Pro-Tempore as well.

+During her second term, she served as the Chair of the Diane Nash Committee, organizing a commemorative event to celebrate the important Civil Rights Movement activist and renaming the Metro Courthouse Plaza in her honor.

+In July 2024, multiple demonstrations led by a Neo-Nazi hate group were done throughout the city of Nashville, most notably during a Metro Council announcement meeting presided over by Suara.
+The group harassed media and council members with anti-semitic, homophobic, and racist statements and gestures.
+Suara addressed the incidents directly in the chamber: “They want attention; you don’t have to give it to them.
+But I do want you to know that this Council and Nashville government condemns all forms of hate.
+When you come for one of us, you come for all of us, and we continue to stand together as Nashvillians."
+Suara then cleared the gallery, removing the hate group from the Chamber.
+She was lauded by her peers and the public for her bravery and judgment.
+The event sparked Nashville's participation in the national "United Against Hate" campaign.